SEO vs. SEM: What is the difference between SEO and SEM for Lawyers?

 Overview of SEM

-Pay-per-click, or PPC, is a very popular tool for SEM (those search results with “ad” we mentioned before).
+Pay-per-click, or PPC, is a very popular tool for legal firm SEM (those search results with “ad” we mentioned before).

 These pages are ranked according to how much the sponsors are prepared to pay for a single visitor from a specific set of search results.
 Each time a user clicks on an ad result, a fee is charged to the company.